e-Invoice Format in GST: Mandatory Fields, QR Code & Sample

 E-invoicing under the Goods and Services Tax (GST) regime has revolutionized the way businesses manage their invoicing processes.
 It is a system that mandates the generation of invoices in a standardized electronic format, ensuring compliance and reducing errors.
 As of now, e-invoicing has become mandatory for businesses with an annual turnover exceeding ₹10 crores, making it essential for these entities to understand the e-invoice format to comply with GST regulations effectively.

-What is an e-invoice in GST?
+What is an e-Invoice in GST?

 An e-invoice is an electronic invoice that adheres to a specific format prescribed by the GST authorities.
 It plays a crucial role in the GST ecosystem by facilitating seamless data exchange between suppliers and tax authorities.